PhD, Purdue University

 Room: 8053 COMRB

-Herpes simplex viruses (HSV) are large DNA viruses which switch between latent and lytic infections.
-Upon infection, the viruses instigate Toll-like receptors and cytosolic sensors, which mediate the production of interferon, inflammatory cytokines, and chemokines.
-These soluble factors serve to limit viral replication and regulate immunes cells, including dendritic cells, macrophages, and activate T lymphocytes.
-Remarkably, several innate immune mechanisms operate in a cell-type specific and temporal manner in response to HSV infection.
-To replicate or persist in the host, herpes simplex viruses produce an array of proteins that function coordinately.
-Accordingly, dynamic interplay between viruses and their host dictates the outcomes of HSV infection.
-The long-term goal of our research is to understand the nature of virus-host interactions, with two major themes: Publications
+Our laboratory focuses on herpes simplex virus (HSV) which can switch between latent and lytic infections.
+Upon infection, the virus instigates pattern recognition receptors that limit viral replication and control immune responses.
+This operates in a cell-type specific and temporal manner.
+Remarkably, under the evolutionary pressure, HSV has evolved an array of viral proteins to regulate the immune systems.
+Accordingly, dynamic interplay between HSV and host cells determines the outcomes of HSV infection.
+The long-term goal of our research is to understand the nature of virus-host interactions, with two major themes:

 Publications Search PubMed for Articles